srobo/website/_events/sr2020/cambridge-kickstart.md

 If you are unable to attend Kickstart, please [let us know][teams-contact] so we can arrange another way to get you your kit.

-We are currently in the process of confirming details for this venue.
+We are currently in the process of confirming details for Cambridge.
 Watch this space for updates!

 ## Schedule